Scroll wheel

-A scroll wheel is a wheel used for scrolling.
-The term usually refers to such wheels found on computer mice (where they can also be called a mouse wheel).
+A scroll wheel is a wheel used for scrolling on an electronic visual display.
+The term usually refers to a wheel found on a computer mouse, in which case it is also called a mouse wheel.
 It is often made of hard plastic with a rubbery surface, centred around an internal rotary encoder.
 It is usually located between the left and right mouse buttons and is positioned perpendicular to the mouse surface.
-Sometimes the wheel can be pressed left and right, which is actually just two additional macros buttons.
+Sometimes the wheel can be pressed to provide additional input, in effect functioning as an additional mouse button.

 Functionality

 The scroll wheel is placed horizontally between the mouse buttons and commonly uses vertical scrolling, wherein rolling the wheel from the bottom side to the top is known as scrolling "upward" or "forward", while the reverse, i.e. rolling the wheel from the top side to the bottom, is known as scrolling "downward" or "backward".

 In a graphical user interface, the "upward" motion moves contents of the window downward (and the scrollbar thumb, if present, upward), and vice versa.
 In other configurations (sometimes called "natural scrolling") the effect is inverted.

 On most mice, the scroll wheel can often also be used as a third, middle mouse button by pressing down on it, known as the scroll button.

 Some mice's scroll wheels can scroll horizontally by tilting them to the left or right, or there may be additional wheel on a perpendicular axis located elsewhere on the mouse.

 The wheel is often, but not always, engineered with detents to turn in discrete steps, rather than continuously as an analog axis, to allow the operator to more easily intuit how far they are scrolling.